-- Evaluating internal and external security risks and assessing the effectiveness of the existing safety measures can help identify potential hazards.
+- Evaluating internal and external security risks and assessing the existing safety measures’ effectiveness can help identify potential hazards.

-Ensure providing necessary training and equip the right team with the planned activities and procedures in place that demonstrate carrying out effective security programs.
+Ensure providing necessary training and equip the right team with the planned activities and procedures to demonstrate carrying out effective security programs.

 - I am evaluating network and software development risks.

-- Identifying, preventing, and responding to the failures or attacks.
+- Identifying, preventing, and responding to failures or attacks.

 - We are assessing the storage and material disposal risks promptly.

-- We are ensuring sharp detection, avoidance, and response to the possible intrusions.
+- We are ensuring sharp detection, avoidance, and response to possible intrusions.

-- Safeguard against unauthorized access or use during or after collection, transportation, and decimation or disposal of data by private individuals.
+- Safeguard against unauthorized access or use during or after collection, transportation, and decimation or data disposal by private individuals.

-- Organizing private information for business purposes within a reasonable period and removing the electronic media to ensure that the information in it is not read or reconstructed.
+- Organizing private information for business purposes within a reasonable period and removing the electronic media ensures that the information in it is not read or reconstructed.

 Relief for Small Businesses

 For the past three years, the SHIELD Act helps relieve some small enterprises having lesser than 50 staff employed and fewer than 3 million dollars in gross annual income, or less than $5 million in a total yearly asset.
-They are required, based on the business size, complexity, and sensitivity of the data they use, to implement “reasonably,” administrative, technical and physical security standards.
+Based on the business size, complexity, and sensitivity of the data they use, they are required to implement “reasonably” administrative, technical and physical security standards.
 Enterprises above such limits shall meet with all conditions set out under the new legislation and can benefit massively under this act.

 How can ExpandForce create a Difference?

-Try knowing more about the SHIELD Act from our team of security experts as they help you understand everything in detail.
+Try knowing more about the SHIELD Act from our security experts team as they help you understand everything in detail.
 Also, you can swiftly make changes in your security environment to leverage ExpandForce expertise.
 Get on a call with us to know more: (954) 271-5970 Or, email us: firstname.lastname@example.org